 The King County Comprehensive Plan assigns land use designations to all unincorporated areas of the county to guide the long-term intended use of the land.
 Zoning classifications are then applied to individual parcels to specify permitted uses and to establish the development standards used in reviewing land use and building permit applications.

-Within the subarea, the Comprehensive Plan primarily designates land as Rural Area, Natural Resource Lands, and Rural Neighborhood Commercial Centers.
-These designations reflect the Plan’s goal of preserving rural King County by maintaining diverse landscapes, supporting vibrant rural communities, and fostering sustainable rural economic opportunities for residents and the broader region.
+Within the subarea, the Comprehensive Plan primarily designates land as Rural Area, Natural Resource Lands including forestry and mining, and Rural Neighborhood Commercial Centers.
+These designations reflect the Plan’s goal of preserving rural King County by maintaining diverse landscapes, supporting vibrant rural communities, and fostering sustainable rural economic opportunities for residents.
+The subarea also includes Parks and Open Space.

 The Greater Maple Valley/Cedar River Community Service Area (CSA) lies primarily outside the Urban Growth Area (UGA), with only a small portion within the UGA near the City of Black Diamond.
 Over half of the CSA is composed of designated resource lands, most of which are publicly owned.
 These lands are governed by policies in the King County Comprehensive Plan.

-As a result, the Greater Maple Valley/Cedar River Subarea Plan focuses on the westernmost 34 square miles—home to most of the area’s 19,000 residents.
-Within this planning subarea, housing typically consists of single detached homes on large lots.
+As a result, the Greater Maple Valley/Cedar River Subarea Plan focuses on the westernmost 34 square miles (10% of the total subarea)—home to most of the area’s 19,000 residents.
+Within this planning subarea, housing typically consists of single detached homes on large lots, most with significant forest coverage remaining on the non-residential portion of the parcel.
 The area also includes several small retail stores in designated commercial zones, mineral resource operations, and small-scale agricultural uses.

 The Growth Management Act and the Comprehensive Plan recognize the differences in landscape, infrastructure, and service levels between urban and rural communities.
-King County remains committed to preserving rural character and supporting rural economic clusters.
+King County remains committed to preserving rural character and supporting small rural economic clusters.

 Land Use and Zoning